San Francisco Emergency Dentist

 Emergency Dental Care for a Chipped Tooth

 Chipping a tooth usually never happens during normal business hours for some reason.
 Since a chipped tooth commonly occurs as a result of an accident, it seems like the emergencies happen during the night and on weekends.
-But even if a person just trips and falls when they get out of bed in the morning, having access to a 24-hour dentist in San Francisco is critical.
+But even if a person just trips and falls when they get out of bed in the morning, having access to a 24-hour dentist in the Embarcadero area of San Francisco is critical.

 Most of the time a small chip won’t create a significant amount of discomfort, so visiting a dentist can wait until the next business day.
 However, if a larger portion of the tooth is chipped, it’s best to contact a 24-hour dentist like Dr. Skoulas to receive immediate attention and treatment.
 Either way, Dr. Skoulas can turn your chipped tooth into a natural-looking tooth you can enjoy for years to come.
 Read more.